These are some of the best pagespeed tools online for 2020!

 Again, it’s free.
 But you might have to wait in a queue before you get your results.

-As with PageSpeed Insights, you just paste in a URL and click a button.
+As with PageSpeed Insights, you just paste in a URL and click the green “START TEST” button.
 After a few seconds, you’ll get your report.

 Unlike PageSpeed Insights, though, you have to select a testing server location.
 Be sure to choose the one that’s closest to people in your target market and not closest to where you’re at.

 For example, if you’re in New York City, you might be tempted to select the server from New York City.
 But if you’re marketing to people in Sweden, you should select the server in Stockholm to get a more relevant report.

 Pingdom will give you a performance grade on a scale of 1-100.
 It will also show you the website’s page speed online and page size.

 The tool will also display the percentage of pages that are slower than yours.
 That will give you an idea about how fast your page is compared to other pages.